 I do not advise traveling with a lot of jewelry, because many pieces tend to be expensive and sentimental.
 Traveling with a lot of jewelry is risky, as it can easily get stolen or lost.
 I love jewelry and believe it adds a professional touch, so I will only travel with one jewelry set and wear the same pieces the entire week.

 In my ears I keep small hoops, which I do not change out.
 I would recommend small studs or simple pearls, which would match any outfit.
-Additionally, I wear a pendant necklace from Kendra Scott everyday, wearing the same necklace throughout the week.
+Additionally, I typically wear the same necklace throughout the week.
 Occasionally I wear bracelets, but at most I would bring one to wear throughout the week.
 Watches are a great professional touch, so I will wear my Apple Watch everyday with my outfits as well.

 Handbags and Wallets for Travel